 58% of our members wanted a doubling of small business rate relief and we have campaigned in the Business Rate review in 2015 to remove smaller firms from payment completely, which has now happened for 600,000 businesses Simplification of the appeals process was sorely needed with 45% of Forum members reporting that this was a key way to make the tax more palatable.

 Although the cost of oil has reduced significantly since the last rise in fuel duty, low fuel prices are needed by to kickstart the economy.
-It has been a positive step to leave them as they are for the moment.
+It has been a positive step to leave them as they are at the moment.

 Quarterly returns will increase the cost of tax compliance by 15% from £2,900 to £3,300 and push some business owners out of their comfort zone and onto unfamiliar accountancy programmes.
 This may lead to mistakes and the need for a supportive HMRC has never been greater.
-However 42% of our members now feel that the aggressive stance of HMRC has led to them being viewed as a potential adversary rather than a key support service for their business.
+However, 42% of our members now feel that the aggressive stance of HMRC has led to them being viewed as a potential adversary rather than a key support service for their business.

 Small firms are already finding auto-enrolment challenging and any changes to the pension system such as the removal of the National Insurance exemption of pension contributions is not helpful.